cscw2015/maverick/Interim/Interim.md

 	- Walker says innovation is a core tasks of public institutions and that "innovation has been promoted around world as a key tool to improve public services" [9].
 	- local governments also get a lot of pressure to "do more with less" [9]
 	- we will incorporate cost estimate of any changes we may propose in final recommendation report to council
-- our methodology will be interview questions posed to city councillors as well as attending meetings
-	- Poole notes that group observation and asking questions of individual members are two best ways to obtain group dynamics information
-	- specifically recommend in-depth interviews with open-ended questions in order to "obtain symbols that members naturally use to describe their behaviour" [6]
-	- interviews may procure false information because what members say may not match behaviour

 ### CSCW Use in Government and Politics